oosinubi/code-with-engineering-playbook/engineering-feedback/feedback-guidance.md

 # Engineering Feedback Guidance

 The following guidance provides a minimum set of details that will result in actionable engineering feedback.
+Ensure the feedback you are submitting is:

+- Specific
+- Actionable
+- Impactful

-Ensure that you provide as much detail for each of the following sections as relevant and possible.
+In addition, please provide as much customer specific contextual information as possible to help engineering put feedback in context (e.g. what scenario is the customer trying to implement?, etc.).
+Also provide as much detail for each of the following sections (in the feedback submission form) as relevant and possible:

 ## Title